 Recommendation ITU-R М.1184 provides information on non-GSO systems operating below 1 GHz, including associated required C/(N+I) thresholds.
-However, the systems described in Recommendation ITU-R М.1184 do not take into account the advanced coding, forward error correcting and spread spectrum techniques utilized by the VDES.
+However, the systems described in Recommendation ITU-R М.1184 do not implement the advanced coding, forward error correcting and spread spectrum techniques utilized by the VDES.

-The material in this section is currently under consideration by WP 4C.
-However, the technical information still needs to be agreed and studied by WP 4C and WP 5B.
+There are two views on the material in this section.
+One view state that the C/(N+I) performance thresholds provided in this section is correct and appropriate to use.
+Another view states that the C/(N+I) values provided in Annex 2 of Recommendation ITU-R M.1184-3 should be used as protection criteria.
+The following discussion describes the advantages of the advanced modulation and coding techniques proposed for VDE-SAT, that are not implemented by the systems described in Recommendation ITU-R M.1184.

 Waveform 1 uses a combination of spread spectrum, low bitrate and powerful FEC to create a waveform with high robustness against interference.
 VDES, as defined in Recommendation ITU-R M.2092-0, implements FEC as specified by ETSI EN 302 583 (V1.2.1) – Digital Video Broadcasting (DVB); Framing Structure, channel coding and modulation for Satellite Services to Handheld devices (SH) below 3 GHz and used in the DVB-SH standard, as well as adaptive coding and modulation (ACM) and automatic repeat request (ARQ).

 The use of spread spectrum techniques is considered in Recommendation ITU-R SM.1055.
 Specifically, it defines the processing gain (PG) as the ratio between the output wanted signal-to-interference ratio and the input wanted signal-to-interference ratio.
 For a direct sequence (DS) spread spectrum signal, as used in waveform 1, this corresponds to the ratio between the spread spectrum chip rate and the symbol rate.
 Recommendation ITU-R SM.1055 also clearly states that from the point of the output power ratios, a DS spread spectrum signal overcomes interference to the same degree that it overcomes noise.